sendgrid/docs/CONTRIBUTING.md

 There are a few ways to contribute, which we'll enumerate below:

 <a name="feature-request"></a>
-## Feature Request
+## Content Request

-If you'd like to make a feature request, please read this section.
+If you'd like to make a content request, please read this section.

-The GitHub issue tracker is the preferred channel for library feature requests, but please respect the following restrictions:
+The GitHub issue tracker is the preferred channel for docs content requests, but please respect the following restrictions:

-- Please **search for existing issues** in order to ensure we don't have duplicate bugs/feature requests.
+- Please **search for existing issues** in order to ensure we don't have duplicate bugs/content requests.
-- Please be respectful and considerate of others when commenting on issues
+- Please be respectful and considerate of others when commenting on issues.

 <a name="improvements-to-the-codebase"></a>
 ## Improvements to the Codebase